aeon-toolkit/aeon/docs/getting_started.md

 We commonly refer to the number of observations for a time series as `n_timepoints` or `series_length`.
 If a series is multivariate, we refer to the dimensions as channels (to avoid confusion with the dimensions of array) and in code use `n_channels`.
-Dimensions may also be referref to as variables.
+Dimensions may also be referred to as variables.

 Different parts of `aeon` work with single series or collections of series.
 The `forecasting` and `annotation` modules will commonly use single series input, while